 Your Response: Listen to God and Pray...

 What does it mean to have Jesus wash your feet?
+How would you feel?
 How would you respond?

 In what ways has God loved His enemies?